metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_machine_v1alpha1_manifest.md

 Required:

-- `consumer_url` (String) ConsumerURL is the URL where an rpc consumer/listener is runningand to which we will send and receive all notifications.
+- `consumer_url` (String) ConsumerURL is the URL where an rpc consumer/listener is running and to which we will send and receive all notifications.

 Optional: